Senior Care Services Victoria BC: Guide to Essential Support Programs

 - Light yard work

-Program coordinators work individually with seniors to determine which services best meet their needs.
-Fees operate on a sliding scale based on income, making services accessible regardless of financial situation.
+Program coordinators work with each senior to identify which services fit their needs.
+Fees use a sliding scale based on income.

 Family Caregivers of BC: Support for unpaid caregivers

-With over one million unpaid caregivers in British Columbia, Family Caregivers of BC (FCBC) provides crucial support to those caring for family members, friends, or neighbors.
-This provincial non-profit organization offers caregivers access to:
+British Columbia has over one million unpaid caregivers.
+Family Caregivers of BC (FCBC), a provincial non-profit, offers support to those caring for family members, friends, or neighbors, including:

 - One-on-one emotional support through their toll-free Caregiver Support Line